Project

 Actions #2

-Updated by PeterLeese about 16 years ago
+Updated by PeterLeese over 16 years ago

 On a resource limited machine were I like to run only xinetd and only start any other servers when required (which is very infrequent)